adr/adr-manager/docs/evaluation/material-before-study/study-procedure.md

 * The screen is shared using Webex.
 * The organizers will record the shared screen and the audio.
-* The participant is given the login data for a test GitHub Account.
+* The participant is given the login data for a test GitHub account.
 * The participant is given a meeting summary.
 * Next, the participant will do the tasks of the task list.
 * The participant thinks aloud while performing the tasks.